 We now know that our gut bacteria do more than just digest our food and supply us with energy and nutrients; they affect our whole physiology and susceptibility to diseases, ranging from type 2 diabetes1 to obesity2, to mood disorders.
 Our intestinal bacteria even contain their own DNA, and our microbiome genomes are a reflection of our state of wellbeing.
 It is now possible to do testing on the genetics of your microbiome and look for biomarkers in your stool to identify what is happening in your body.
 The Human Genome Project, completed in 2003, and the Human Gut Microbiome Initiative (HGMI), are both an extension of this and promise to further our understanding of the foundations of human health, delivering genome sequences for hundreds of species and thousands of strains of bacteria.
 This research will potentially provide insight in to some common diseases and provide treatment modalities.

 What can microbiome testing tell me about my gut?

 Our gut microbiome is unique to us, in much the same way as a DNA fingerprint is.
-Every time we put something into our mouths, whether that be a healthy, colourful salad, rich in plant fibre and antioxidants, or a sugary, fried cronut, we are influencing the balance of our gut bacteria for better or worse.
-It's time for us to make friends with our gut bacteria again, and testing your gut's efficiency can provide valuable insights into our unique microbiomes, to help support our microbial allies.
+These bacteria become a signature of our health and dietary status.
+Every time we put something into our mouths, whether that be a healthy, colourful, plant based salad, rich in plant fibre and antioxidants, or a sugary, fried cronut, we are influencing the balance of our gut bacteria for better or worse.
+It's time for us to make friends with our gut bacteria again!
+The 4,000 species of bacteria found in our stool tell us more about the human body than all the other sites put together.3 Testing the diversity and efficiency of your gut will provide valuable insights into our unique microbiomes, and the best ways to support our microbial allies.

 Microbiome tests can tell us about a myriad of things, including: